camunda/camunda-docs-cawemo/content/technical-guide/installation/ldap-support.md

 # Migration of Existing User Accounts

+Please back up the Camunda Account and Cawemo databases before you migrate to LDAP as we do not currently offer a mechanism for reversing the account migration.

 Users that are already registered in Cawemo through Camunda Account can keep using their accounts with LDAP enabled.
 Each account is matched automatically on the user's first login after LDAP is configured by your organization.
 For this to work, the email addresses used for the Camunda Account and saved on the LDAP server must match.